Experience the new Fund Centre

 AXA Rosenberg Global Equity Alpha Fund

-The aim of the Sub-Fund is to provide long-term capital growth above that of the MSCI World Index on a rolling three year basis.The MSCI World Index is designed to measure the performance of shares of companies listed on the stock exchanges of developed countries in the world.
-The index's composition is available on www.msci.com.
+The aim of the Sub-Fund is to provide long-term capital growth with a total annual return on investment (generated through an increase in the value of the shares held by the Sub-Fund and/or income received from those shares) of approximately 2% including all fees/expenses above the annual return of the MSCI World Index on a rolling three year basis.The MSCI World Index is designed to measure the performance of shares of companies listed on the stock exchanges of developed countries in the world.

 Synthetic Risk & Reward Information scale